RedHatSatellite/soe-ci/README.md

     * TAP Plugin
     * Post-Build Script Plug-in
 * Select 'Configure System'
     * Enable 'Environment variables' in the Global properties section and click save (there is no need to Add any).
-Failing to enable this property leads to Issue #48
+Failing to enable this property leads to https://github.com/RedHatSatellite/soe-ci/issues/48
 * Restart Jenkins
 * Add the `jenkins` user to the `mock` group (`usermod -a -G mock jenkins`).
 This will allow Jenkins to build RPMs.
 * Create `/var/www/html/pub/soe-repo` and `/var/www/html/pub/soe-puppet` and assign their ownership to the `jenkins` user.
 These will be used as the upstream repositories to publish artefacts to the satellite.